jereswinnen/getgamepal/docs/api-and-caching.md

 2. **Appropriate TTLs**: Consider data freshness requirements when setting cache durations
 3. **Graceful Degradation**: Always handle cache misses properly
 4. **Cache Invalidation**: Clear relevant caches when updating data
+5. **Pre-fetching Related Data**: When serving a primary resource, pre-fetch related resources that are likely to be needed:
+   - Example: The game details endpoint pre-fetches similar games and franchise games
+   - Use asynchronous patterns (like setTimeout) to avoid delaying the primary response
+   - Check if related data is already cached before fetching

 ### API Usage Patterns